ThatFinnDev/SR2E/README.md

  Sometimes the opening/closing of the console can freeze the game.
 This also fixable by closing and reoping the console.

-# TODO:
- Fix that opening the console, while the map is open, breaks the game -> Temporary fix: Close the map, when opening the console

- AutoComplete for Commands
- -> Not implemented, I'm still thinking about a good way to implement this

 # Special thanks
  Special thanks to SlimeRancherModding for SRML because it gave me good starting point for a lot of stuff.